-The White House’s proposed budget for FY 2019 threatens to take away food from millions of Americans who rely on the.
+The proposed federal budget and recently release Farm Bill threatens to take away food from millions of Americans who rely on the.
 SNAP is the cornerstone of the nutrition safety net, helping low-income Americans, including 1.6 million New Yorkers, get the food and nutrition they need.

 Cuts to SNAP are unacceptable, and we oppose policies that affect New Yorkers who depend on it.